THIS PAGE IS UNDER REVISION.

 Developing Mindfulness– In the Eightfold Path, mindfulness and concentration are both mentioned.
 Mindfulness and concentration are the tools to help you become more aware of how you operate in the world, how you affect others, and how your mind works.
 These skills are crucial to recognizing suffering and how to reduce if not eliminate suffering.

 Meditation — Meditation is the practice where you develop mindfulness and concentration, practice loving kindness and self compassion, as well as bringing those skills into your daily life.
 Here are a few articles to help:

-We encourage you to read our FAQ, as it will answer questions you may have about Secular Buddhism.
+We also encourage you to read our FAQ and the articles below, as they can answer many questions that you may have about Secular Buddhism: